ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

 Mechanism
 ---------

-Under water, HTTP pseudostreaming works as follows:
+Under the hood, HTTP pseudostreaming works as follows:

 When the video is initially loaded, the player reads and stores a list of *seekpoints* as part of the video's metadata.
 These seekpoints are offsets in the video (both in seconds and in bytes) at which a new *keyframe* starts.
 At these offsets, a request to the server can be made.